cuongkane/blog/public/posts/2024/05/django_project_architecture.md

     - Stable Dependencies: The third-party services or remote clients are stable and also mostly handled by the in-house team, so, the risk associated with direct dependency is reduced.

 ## FAQ:
+1. Is it necessary to have `repository` layer meanwhile Django ORM could take the duty of this layer?

+Basically, Django ORM could take the duty of `repository` layer.
+Because it supports 5 SQL databases and allows the use of in-memory databases for testing.
+But, I introduce repository layer in order to:
+    - Separate the saving/getting persistence data duty from Django models.
+So that, Django models could work as DDD's entities only (Single Responsibility).
+    - Application layer could use repository layer for simple query logics.
+    - Centralizing saving/getting DB records could be useful to manage queries to database.

-1. When should we move logic from a view to a separate service?
+2. When should we move logic from `views/` folder to a separate service (`services/` folder)?
 Here are the main points to consider when deciding whether to move logic from a view to a separate service:

 - Complexity: If the logic is becoming too complex for a view function to handle efficiently, consider moving it to a separate service.